frederic-perez/AmE-dictionary/data/dictionary.md

 __ad hoc<sup>1</sup>__ _adv_ :three: For the specific purpose, case, or situation at hand and for no other: _a committee formed ad hoc to address the issue of salaries._
 __ad hoc<sup>2</sup>__ _adj_ __1__ Formed for or concerned with one specific purpose: _an ad hoc compensation committee._ __2__ Improvised and often impromptu.
 __ad infinitum__ _adv_ :three::hammer: _Functions at the top call functions below them, which call more functions below them, ad inﬁnitum._
-__ad nauseam__ _adv_ :five: To a disgusting or ridiculous degree; to the point of nausea. _Psychology graduate students are taught to repeat ad nauseam: “Correlation is not causation.”_
+__ad nauseam__ _adv_ :six: To a disgusting or ridiculous degree; to the point of nausea. _Psychology graduate students are taught to repeat ad nauseam: “Correlation is not causation.”_
 __ad__ _n informal_ :two::mega: Advertisement.
 __ad-lib<sup>1</sup>__ _adj_ Of or characterized by an impromptu fashion, with little or no preparation beforehand. _Jazz improv is always a bit ad-lib by design; you can’t plan what you might play!_
 __ad-lib<sup>2</sup>__ _adv_ Done in an impromptu or free-hand fashion, with little or no preparation beforehand. _His comedy is always so unique; I hear he does the whole thing ad-lib._